fdilke/bewl/bewl2/done-todo.md

 - unbundle stuff that doesn't need to be part of the topos proper: logic? algebraic theories?
 - turn Mappable into ProductMappable, an annoying kid brother of one of the Haskell submonadics We can't - it's specific to DOT[_], at least potentially.
 Review when there are more topoi.
+- argument for storing UNIT, BEWL, etc as types within the topos, not type parameters?
+  Saves passing a load of baggage around.
+Implications for users?
+Performance?
+Test calc of S_5.
+Foresee imports clunkier.

 # LEGITIMATELY POSTPONED
 - simplify ∃ def by adding an extension so we can have f(x) instead of eval(f, x) for f: X ~> Y.